yahoo/node-bigfig/README.md

 Optimizing Usage <a name="optimizing"></a>
 ----------------
-TODO
+If you want to trim the CPU, memory, and GC overhead of this library, here are some tricks:

+* Create a `Config` object once (perhaps at app startup) and call `read()` multiple times.
+This library is specifically optimized for this usage pattern.

+* The `read()` overhead depends on how many sections and how deeply nested the configs are.
+More deeply nested configs mean more time is spent in merging (which can also affect GC).
+Lots of sections means more time spent in matching, which is a simple algorithm on long-lived objects (little GC cost).

 Roadmap and Ideas <a name="ideas"></a>
 -----------------
-Some features that might be nice to have some day.
+Some features that might be nice to have some day:

 * customize special key prefix (instead of `__context?`)
 * dimension values can have a hierarchy (for example, `{env: 'prod/east'}`